xaviervia/tessellation/packages/tessellation/README.md

 In order to achieve this it builds on top the [Effect Wiring API](https://github.com/xaviervia/tessellation#effect-wiring-api), which is a general interface for attaching side effects to the store.
 The Effect Wiring API is the core of the architecture, because it sets the pattern for how to deal with any kind of side effects in the same declarative manner.

 Note that if you want to build a server-side app or any other type of non-React/non-React DOM app, you have to require the `createApp` function directly.
-While the library provides out-of-the-box support for React with the `createRenderEffect` function, React and React DOM are included as peer dependencies and won’t be used in your code if you import `tessellation/createApp` directly.
+While the library provides out-of-the-box support for React with the `createRenderEffect` function, React and React DOM are included as peer dependencies and won’t be included in your code if you import `tessellation/createApp` directly.

-In non-babel environments (such as plain Node, like in the example above), you will have to do:
+In non-babel environments—such as plain Node—you will have to do:

 ```
 const createApp = require('tessellation/createApp').default